This emerges very clearly in the second chapter, "Meritocracy and Its Discontents." Hayes begins:

 First, kids are not created equal.
 Some are much smarter than others.
 And second, the hierarchy of brains is entirely distinct from the social hierarchies of race, wealth, and privilege.
 That was the idea, anyway.
 But over the last decade, as inequality in New York has skyrocketed and competition for elite education has reached a fever pitch, Hunter's single entrance exam has proven to be a flimsy barrier to protect the school's meritocratic garden from the incursions of the world outside its walls [35-6].Hayes makes several blunders here.
 First, different is not the same as unequal.
 That people are not equally intelligent does not mean they are or should be unequal in terms of rights; Hayes's allusion to the opening of the Declaration of Independence shows that he either doesn't understand the difference (more likely, I suppose) or that he's deliberately blurring it (in which case he isn't as smart as he likes to think).
 Second, there is not really a "hierarchy of brains" distinct from the "social hierarchies of race, wealth of privilege," especially since (as Hayes uncomfortably admits) the two are intimately connected, even intertwined where Hunter is concerned.
 The percentage of black students entering Hunter dropped from 12 percent in 1995 to 3 percent in 2009, he reports on page 36.
 Have black New Yorkers gotten 75% dumber in 14 years?
 I doubt it very much, and even Hayes can't quite bring himself to say so.
 (No doubt because of the "open-minded, self-assured cosmopolitanism that is the guiding ethos of the current American ruling class," that he says he "absorbed" at Hunter .)
 Hunter isn't responsible for the growing economic inequality, with all its destructive consequences, of the world outside its walls -- or is it?
 After all, its graduates are disproportionately represented in the ruling elites who are responsible for the increase in inequality.
 It appears likely that something important wasn't covered in that outstanding education they received.

 I don't find that surprising.
 Hunter isn't an alternative approach to education, it's a portal that admitted a few people who wouldn't have gotten past the old aristocratic sorting methods of the elite schools.
-Its aim is to assimilate them into the values of the ruling elites.
+Hunter was founded at a time when the prevailing sorting methods were frankly racist and sexist; basing admission solely on test results was a good start, but it was only a start.
+Its aim is to assimilate its students into the values of the ruling elites.
 Remember that it was very intelligent, highly-educated products of the system represented by Hunter -- the "best and brightest" -- who invaded Vietnam and devastated Southeast Asia in the name of anti-Communism.
 Just as George W. Bush's staff 'fixed the intelligence' to justify the US invasion of Iraq, the Pentagon Papers revealed that the Eisenhower administration fixed the intelligence, despite the absence of supporting evidence, to prove that Ho Chi Minh was a Kremlin agent; Kennedy's men bought this fabrication and ran with it as if it were a game of touch football.
 Of course, very few of them died as a result of their brilliance.
 (Most of the casualties, American or Vietnamese, didn't merit an elite education.)

 Ursula K. Le Guin put it neatly in words she invented for philosopher Odo in her novel The Dispossessed, originally published in 1974 (reprinted by Perennial, 2003, p.
 358):